 Legal entities that are taxable in Liechtenstein are subject to corporate tax on their net income at a rate of 12.5 per cent under regular taxation rules.2

-However, in 2016, a number of the Organisation for Economic Co-operation and Development (OECD)'s Base Erosion and Profit Shifting (BEPS) measures were implemented in the Liechtenstein Tax Act, including the introduction of a hybrid mismatch rule.
-As a result, dividend income is no longer tax exempt if: (1) the shareholding in the respective subsidiary amounts to at least 25 per cent of the capital or voting rights; and (2) the share of profits are treated as expenses deductible for tax purposes by the subsidiary.4 This means that if a Liechtenstein entity receives dividend income that for some reason is classified as tax deductible interest payment in the country where the dividend was declared, Liechtenstein will be forced to tax the dividend if the 25 per cent holding threshold is met.
+However, in 2016, a number of the Organisation for Economic Co-operation and Development's Base Erosion and Profit Shifting (BEPS) measures were implemented in the Tax Act, including the introduction of a hybrid mismatch rule.
+As a result, dividend income is no longer tax exempt if the shareholding in the respective subsidiary amounts to at least 25 per cent of the capital or voting rights; and the share of profits are treated as expenses deductible for tax purposes by the subsidiary.4 This means that if a Liechtenstein entity receives dividend income that for some reason is classified as a tax-deductible interest payment in the country where the dividend was declared, Liechtenstein will be forced to tax the dividend if the 25 per cent holding threshold is met.

-In addition, the Liechtenstein Tax Act was further amended in 2018, based on a further analysis of BEPS standards.
-Losses resulting from a sale or impairment of participations will no longer be tax-deductible as of 2019 to terminate the asymmetric treatment of (tax-free) profits and tax-deductible losses.5
+In addition, the Tax Act was further amended in 2018, based on a further analysis of BEPS standards.
+Losses resulting from a sale or impairment of participations are no longer tax-deductible as of 2019 to terminate the asymmetric treatment of (tax-free) profits and tax-deductible losses.5

 - profit shares or distributions from foreign legal entities whose total income consists of more than 50 per cent of low-taxed passive income pursuant to (a) above, provided that this income was not generated in the course of an actual economic activity; and

-- realised and unrealised capital gains in the value of participations in foreign legal entities, provided these fulfil the conditions set out in (b).
+- realised and unrealised capital gains in the value of participations in foreign legal entities, provided these fulfil the conditions set out under (b) above.

-If dividends from participations are not tax-exempt owing to fulfilment of the above criteria, capital gains (realised and unrealised) and liquidation proceeds from such shareholdings are not tax-exempt either.8
+If dividends from participations are not tax-exempt owing to fulfilment of the above criteria, capital gains (realised and unrealised) and liquidation proceeds from such shareholdings are also not tax-exempt.8

-This 'switchover' rule has been applicable as of 1 January 2019, but shareholdings in foreign legal entities that were acquired prior to 1 January 2019 will only become subject to the new regime in 2022.
+This switchover rule has been applicable as of 1 January 2019, but shareholdings in foreign legal entities that were acquired prior to 1 January 2019 will only become subject to the new regime from 2022 onwards.